sjelin/FluidJS/README.md

 By default, this propert is `function() {return true;}`

-`format` is used to format an input so that it will be displayed in a better format.  `valChars` is used to determine which characters are actually part of the element's value vs just used for formatting.
+`format` is used to format an input so that it will be displayed in a better format.  `formatChars` is used to determine which characters are just being used for formatting vs being part of the element's value.
 For instance, you might define a fallback implementation for telephone numbers as follows:

 ```js
 Fluid.defineInputType("tel", {